About_To_Grab_1.1.1_ResizedTo70perc.webp

 In 2020, a report estimated that 49.6 billion pieces of litter lined US roadways and waterways, with 88% measuring 4 inches or less.
 With 330 million US residents in 2020, each person would only have to pick up 152 pieces of litter to eliminate all of it.

-At the 2023 Yosemite FaceLift, 1,501 volunteers dedicated 12,151 hours across five days to remove a whopping 10,432 lbs of litter from Yosemite National Park.
+Every year, volunteers at Yosemite National Park participate in the Yosemite Facelift event.
+In 2023, 1,501 volunteers dedicated 12,151 hours across 5 days to remove a whopping 10,432 lbs of litter from the park.
 Astoundingly, this represents just 0.023% of the total hours spent by visitors at Yosemite that year.
-Imagine if just 1% of all visitors cleaned up litter while exploring the park—that's equivalent to 43 FaceLift events!
+Imagine if just 1% of all visitors cleaned up litter while exploring the park—that'd be equivalent to 43 Facelift events!

 Sources: